hinnhi/PCA_labs/README.md

 # Principles of Computer Architecture
-Collection of RISC-V programs and low-level experiments from the Politecnico di Milano course Principles of Computer Architecture.
+Collection of RISC-V programs from the Politecnico di Milano course Principles of Computer Architecture.